Table of contents

 See below for historical interest rate data, showing how the ECB's main refinancing operations (MRO) rate, the deposit facility rate, and the marginal lending facility rate have changed over time.

-How often does the European Central Bank review interest rates?
+How often does the ECB review interest rates?

 The European Central Bank reviews and sets its key interest rates every six weeks during its Governing Council's monetary policy meetings.
 These decisions are based on assessments of economic indicators such as inflation, growth, and financial stability.